Writing the Literature: The Importance of Evidence

 It is amazing though that some authors can summarize or express their subject through the cover illustration and the title alone.
 (That’s a gift of talent.)

 I love to read and I specialize in learning from a book just by looking at the cover and reading through the title.
 So many times I could say:” What I learn from the author, I see through the title alone and judging its cover.”
-(Is this another gift?)

 Remember “Everything I learn in life, I learned from kindergarten?”